MetadataForensics/Google-Location-History-Data-Parser/README.md

 Parsing Google Takeout Location History Exports or Google Semantic Location History Warrant Return Data in a forensic manner.

+More details within our blog post, available at

 ## Downloading

 Navigate to the Google Location History Data Parser Setup.exe above.
 Select "More file actions" on the right, shown by an "..." icon, and choose "Download".